philipturner/molecular-renderer/README.md

 ### Ambient Occlusion Sample Count

 The most computationally intensive part of rendering is estimating the degree of self-shadowing, or how "occluded" / crowded a location is.
-A place wedged between two atoms should appear darker than an obstructed surface exposed directly to open space.
+A place wedged between two atoms should appear darker than an unobstructed surface exposed directly to open space.
 In practice, this is achieved by randomly choosing a set of ray directions, then following the rays until they hit a nearby surface.

 A default of 7 secondary rays results in sufficient quality for any general use case.
 However, in cases prone to high divergence (non-uniform control flow, disorder or random memory access patterns), GPU performance may degrade so much that the FPS target cannot be reached.
 In the old renderer, divergence happened more often in regions far away from the camera.
 At large distances, each atom appears smaller, which (long story short) means higher divergence.
 There was a highly tuned heuristic that reduced the sample count to 3, at a certain distance from the user.
 This particular case could afford lower rendering quality anyway.